 This is a measurable outcome, if you are willing to be honest with yourself.
 This can simply be experienced as space, stillness, aliveness, emptiness, hugeness and so on.
 It is via your body so it is grounded.
 If you are Present as defined by Eckhart Tolle then that is the Awakened state as described in this website.
 Other spiritual ways of describing Awakening can be the I AM, the I AM Presence.

 Here I discuss the two initial cycles of Awakening.
 The first cycle is individual “me” related, the second is trans-personal “we” related.
 Firstly you need to awaken yourself, settle in that before you are ready to be a bigger you that includes others and simultaneous levels of conscious awareness.
 This framework is very similar to that discussed by Adyashanti in his book End of Your World.

-Below is a summary of the first six phases of Awakening that cover the first and second cycles of awakening.
+Below is a summary of the first four of six phases (that I am able to discuss through living them) of Awakening.
 The first four are described in in this page as they relate to individual awakening.
 The latter two phases are in the advanced transpersonal awakening cycle.

 I can mentor you though the first four of these phases so the unseen pitfalls are avoided and greater levels of happiness and peace become real in your life.

 Please note that the information below may be confusing in nature if what is discussed has not been your experience.
 Words can only point, and the mind then makes up the rest based on its experiences.